With the Canadian Federal Election coming up, it’s important to know where the three main parties stand in regards to both personal and corporate tax.

 The Conservative, $1032.57, the Liberal $1143.45, and the NDP $1302.84

-The Conservatives have long oppose any expansion to the Canadian Pension Plan, but did make minor changes previously to allow seniors to collect it as early as 60.
-Both the Liberal and NDP have stated that they support an extensive expansion of the current CPP and plan on working with each province to gradually increase CPP premiums .
+The Conservatives have long opposed any expansion to the Canadian Pension Plan but did make minor changes previously to allow seniors to collect it as early as 60.
+Both the Liberal and NDP have stated that they support an extensive expansion of the current CPP and plan on working with each province to gradually increase CPP premiums.

 Families and Individuals

 For Child Care Benefits, the Conservatives had already announced the expanded UCCB which increased from $100/month for children under 6 to $160/month and $60/month for children between 6 and 17.
-The NDP also promise to honour the expanded UCCB introduced by the Conservatives and develop a $15-a-day universal child care.
-The Liberals want to replace the existing UCCB with a new tax free child care benefit that would boost payments to all families with children and annual income below $150,000.
+The NDP also promise to honor the expanded UCCB introduced by the Conservatives and develop a $15-a-day universal child care.
+The Liberals want to replace the existing UCCB with a new tax-free childcare benefit that would boost payments to all families with children and annual income below $150,000.